Exercise normal safety precautions in Chile. Use common sense. Look out for suspicious behaviour.

 The local currency is the Chilean Peso (CLP).
 Amounts exceeding USD10,000 must be declared on arrival and departure.
 USD can be readily exchanged throughout Chile.

-When handling local currency, check that you are given the correct change as vendors, including taxi drivers, sometimes swap denominations to either short-change travellers or request the 'correct' funds a second time.
+When handling local currency, check that you are given the correct change as vendors, including taxi drivers, sometimes swap denominations to either short-change travellers.

 ATMs are widely available.
 Contact your bank to find out whether your cards will work in Chile.
 Credit cards are widely accepted.